 Hydrogen Balloon Firsts

 That first manless hydrogen balloon ascent occurred on 26 August 1783.
 It was conducted by the Jacques Charles and two engineering brothers — Anne-Jean Robert and Nicolas-Louis Robert — known collectively as Les Frères Robert (Robert brothers).
-The balloon rose successfully and traveled for until it landed in a Gonesse village.
-At the time, many people had no idea about balloons and so when terrified villagers saw something coming out of the sky, they attacked with their hoes and shovels believing it to be a monster.
+The balloon rose successfully and traveled until it landed in a Gonesse village.
+At the time, many people had no idea about balloons and so when terrified villagers saw something coming out of the sky, they attacked it with their hoes and shovels believing it to be a monster.
 To learn more about this balloon monster, click here.

 On 1 December 1783 the first manned hydrogen flight occurred.
 This balloon lifted off from the garden of the Tuileries Palace, with Charles and Nicolas-Louis aboard.
 The balloon chasers, who were on horse back, were led by the Duke of Chartres (later called the Duke of Orléans and still later known as Philippe Égalité).
 After landing, Nicolas-Louis descended from the balloon, but Charles decided to ascend again and reentered the balloon.
 Unfortunately, the balloon had lost some hydrogen and ascended too rapidly causing Charles to suffer severe pain in his ear.
 He descended again and landed safely but never flew again.